wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Use alongside [Havasu Blues Bugfixes](https://www.nexusmods.com/newvegas/mods/86083) - Fixes navmesh errors, script errors, incorrect dialogue conditions and oversights in Havasu Blues.

 [Th3Overseer’s Collection](https://mod.pub/falloutnv/55-th3overseer-mod-collection) - Includes Th3Overseer's Core ESM (required), The Initiation, Eliza, The High Desert, The North Road Remastered, Headhunting, and The Depths of Depravity.
-- This is the definitive version.
+- This link is considered the definitive version.
 The various fix and tweak mods across the nexus are incompatible with this version.
 - Download the plugins separately rather than the old all-in-one pack, otherwise Mod Organizer 2 will not recognize the files.
+- If using Hits's Anim Seasons [1](https://www.nexusmods.com/newvegas/mods/73856), [2](https://www.nexusmods.com/newvegas/mods/75208), and [3](https://www.nexusmods.com/newvegas/mods/76843), use the [Th3Overseer's Mods - kNVSE Patch](https://www.nexusmods.com/newvegas/mods/86235).

 [The Someguy Series](https://www.nexusmods.com/newvegas/mods/48925) - The master file required for all of Someguy2000's quest mods.
 - [New Vegas Bounties I LE](https://www.nexusmods.com/newvegas/mods/77108) - Pursue high-risk/high-reward bounties in the first installment of the The Someguy Series.